Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Additional Experimental Results

 \subsection{Attack Imperceptibility}

 To assess human imperceptibility, we adopt widely used full-reference image quality metrics.
 Higher values of SSIM~\cite{wang2004ssim}, MS-SSIM~\cite{wang2003multiscale}, FSIM~\cite{zhang2011fsim}, VIF~\cite{sheikh2006vif}, and HaarPSI~\cite{reisenhofer2018haarpsi} indicate better preservation of structural, feature, and visual fidelity relative to the clean image, while lower LPIPS~\cite{zhang2018lpips} values indicate smaller perceptual differences in deep feature space.
 As shown in \Cref{Fig:stealthiness}, \AttackName achieves the best performance across most perceptual metrics.
-The results demonstrate that, despite significantly improving attack effectiveness, our method does not compromise stealthiness. \AttackName explicitly constrains perturbations to semantically important regions, guided by both spatial and frequency cues.
+The results demonstrate that, despite significantly improving attack effectiveness, our method does not compromise stealthiness. \AttackName explicitly constrains perturbations to semantically important regions.
 While this introduces slightly more localized changes compared to uniformly distributed or less targeted perturbations, it maintains comparable perceptual quality from a human perspective.